kevinmuldoon-github/angular-pipes/README.md

 # Angular Pipes Repository
 A repository of Angular pipes to help you transform data, filter data, change data types and more.
 I have created this repository for my own reference, but I am sure other Angular users will find it helpful too.

+Check out [Transforming Data Using Pipes](https://angular.io/guide/pipes) to learn more about Angular Pipes.

 # Angular Pipes

 Available pipes: